 Use the following format: HH:MM

+EndDate: Enter in the EndStudy date from the participant’s Excel Visit Dates file located in the participant’s raw data folder unless otherwise indicated. ***Ex: If a participant completed an intake visit and reported that his work hours are protective from 9 am-5 pm Monday-Friday and then returns to his first follow-up appointment and reports he no longer has the same job; you will need to change the EndDate to the participant’s last date of employment instead of the EndStudy date.
+The last date of employment should be indicated on the participant’s follow-up interview form.

+***Important Note: When Updating Risky Times at Follow-up #1 and #2***

+If the EndDate needs to be changed from the EndStudy date please make sure to make the necessary changes.
+Employment, counseling sessions, IOP programs, etc..are times that may end while a participant is on-study and thus need updating.

 You will include a separate entry (row) for each day for which this risk/protective time is applicable.
 For example, if they reported the hour after work each weekday, you would include 5 entries, one for each of the workdays of the week.
 You will also need a separate entry (row) for each risk/protective time that continues past midnight.

 For example, if they reported a risky time as Fridays from 9pm to 3am you would have an entry for Friday from 21:00 to 23:59 and one for Saturday from 00:00 to 03:00.